alumet-dev/helm-charts/README.md

 kubectl create cm <config map name> --from-file=config=alumet-agent-client.toml
 ```

+### Configure runtimeClassName

+If you're running ALUMET in a specific environment: with nvidia GPUs, with multiple runtimes, etc.
+You may want to specify the runtimeClassName that will be used by the ALUMET client.
+To do so, you must set
+`alumet-relay-client.runtimeClassName` to the desired value.

 ## InfluxDB

 If `influxdb` is deployed and the `influxdb` Alumet plugin is enabled (by setting `alumet-relay-server.plugins.influxdb.enable="true"`), all the measurements are written to InfluxDB by the relay server.